It can feel like every day a new, too-good-to-be-true hair loss

 In 1997, under its first brand name Propecia the 1mg version was licensed by the MHRA and given FDA approval for this use, and the prescription-only drug was released.
 Propecia's exclusive patent expired in November 2013, allowing other drug companies to offer finasteride as a generic or otherwise branded medication - still all in the 1mg once-per-day tablet form.

 The benefits of applying a finasteride solution directly to the scalp, as opposed to taking it orally, are unconfirmed given the trial findings have not yet been released.
 However, generally, applying a drug topically will minimise potential side-effects.
 Although the incident rate is relatively low, the possibility of side-effects from finasteride

 Specific pattern of male hair loss

 - traditionally the most stubborn area, with temporal hair loss taking the longest to regrow - appear to be unproven.
-Its oral form, in the approved 1mg/day dose, is only proven effective for vertex hair loss including the crown area.
+Its oral form, in the approved 1mg/day dose, is only proven to be effective for vertex hair loss including the crown area.

 states: "Research papers have been written regarding the promising results of topical finasteride so I certainly look forward to seeing the published findings from this latest trial.
 It is likely to be quite effective with lessened potential side effects than the oral treatment.
 If they have completed Phase III testing - assuming the drug has met all necessary criteria regarding safety, efficacy and tolerability - then I would assume they are close to licensing the product so a 2020 release date sounds plausible.
-It's only 18 months away, after all.”
+It's only 18 months away, after all.